 MARTIN SCHUSTER

 Martin Schuster (1986), born in Postdam, Germany, currently lives and works in Leipzig, Germany.
-Martin graduated from the University of Art and Design in Halle, Germany (2014) and studied for one year at the University of Fine Arts in Hanoi, Vietnam (2012).
+Martin graduated from the University of Art and Design in Halle, Germany (2014) and the University of Fine Arts in Hanoi, Vietnam (2012).
 Since his graduation, Martin has exhibited his work in art spaces, galleries and at art fairs.
 Among these are Galerie Intershop (Leipzig, Germany), Spazio MURKA (Florence, Italy) and at art fair Positions (Berlin, Germany).
 His work is included in various public and private collections.

-As measured by statistics the world has never known more safety and liberity as it does today.
+Martin noticed to himself, and in those around him, that there is a strong need for places of retreat.
+This determines his art, as well as an underlying optimism: Everything goes on somehow, and beautiful plants can grow on garbage.
+As measured by statistics, the world has never known more safety and liberty as it does today.
 How do we deal with the resulting freedom of choice and the knowledge about the responsibility of our actions?
-Schuster‘s biggest source of inspiration is the ambivalence of human life in a world that can appear beautiful and hideous.
+Schuster‘s biggests source of inspiration is the ambivalence of human life in a world that can appear beautiful and hideous.

-VIEW ARTIST’S WEBSITE
+VIEW ARTIST WEBSITE

 Exhibitions at Galerie Nasty Alice: Shifting Times 2025Fantasia 2022 .
 Fair Share Art Fair 2022 .
 KunstRAI 2022 .
 Ein, Zwei, Drie, Vier 2021 .
 Land of Glory 2019 .